volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 Have you found an error in the code above?

 You're absolutely right, we misspelled `surname` property.
-Notice that the code is allowed to be run even though Javascript can be smart enough to raise and error before you even finish to type misspelled property name.
+Notice that the code is allowed to be run even though Javascript can be smart enough to raise an error before you even finish to type misspelled property name.
 But it needs your hand.

 ## Static type checking